limosa-io/openid-connect-server/README.md

 # PHP OpenID Connect Server

-This is an OpenID Connect Server written in PHP.
+This is an OpenID Connect Server written in PHP, build on top of [thephpleague/oauth2-server](https://github.com/thephpleague/oauth2-server).

-Do NOT expect something to work.
-While this code comes from [idaas.nl](https://www.idaas.nl/), it has stripped of all idaas.nl specific code.
-As a result, it is currently broken.
+It is used by [idaas.nl](https://www.idaas.nl/).